vaginessa/dns-wiki/TCP-security.md

 * A full documentation which is quite "easy" to understand for beginners can be found [here](http://www.tech-faq.com/ipsec.html)

 Since this is more secure as the good old IPv4 and you maybe have the ability to use it, this should be preferred.
 AFWall+ does not have any interface to control it (yet), so the only chance is to work with a custom script.
 See also [#255](https://github.com/ukanth/afwall/issues/255) and the official [issue tracker](https://code.google.com/p/android/issues/list?can=2&q=IPSEC&colspec=ID+Type+Status+Owner+Summary+Stars&cells=tiles) before you report anything which is already known.

+Remember that there is no guarantee since even [IPSec have some weaknesses](http://etutorials.org/Networking/network+security+assessment/Chapter+11.+Assessing+IP+VPN+Services/11.2+Attacking+IPsec+VPNs/).

+[OpenSwan](http://www.openswan.org/) is an example implementation of IPSec under Linux.
+[StrongSwan](http://www.strongswan.org/) does the same and includes support of X.509.

 Here is a quick guide: